-The New Year is right around the corner and even more daunting than that is the end of a decade.
-Start this new chapter in your life off right and make the decision to improve your personal finances.
-Read on to learn more about 5 New Year’s resolutions to improve your personal finances and choose at least one to commit to.
+With the New Year right around the corner, take some time to start this new chapter in your life on the right foot and make the decision to improve your personal finances.
+Read on to learn more about 5 New Year’s resolutions to improve your personal finances in 2021 and choose at least one to commit to.

 1. Make a Budget

-The simplest step that you can take to improve your finances in 2020 is to create a budget.
+The simplest step that you can take to improve your finances in the New Year is to create a budget.
 It may sound scary but it will give you a better understanding of where you’re spending your money and show you areas where you can save.
-Saving money will require you to change your spending habits but it will be worth it!
+Saving money will require you to change your spending habits, but it will be worth it!
 Imagine being just that much closer to your next financial goal, whether it is buying a house, moving to a better apartment, buying a car or paying for college.

 First create a log of your monthly expenses in a spreadsheet, start with the big ticket items: rent or mortgage payments, car payments, student loans, car insurance, etc. Next is smaller bills like electricity, internet/cable, water, and phone bills.
 Then tackle the everyday expenses like the grocery store, eating out, and shopping.
 If you only pay with credit cards rather than cash it will make it easier to keep track of your spending.

 Finally categorize all of your spending from the last month into car, house, food, and fun expenses.
 Divide how much you spend on each category by your take home pay for one month to find the percentage you spend on each category.
 If you find that you’re spending 30% of your take home pay on fun and you aren’t saving enough then make a resolution to spend less on fun.
 There are cheaper ways to have fun, even free ways!
 Learn about some ways to help you stick to your budget.